 Turn your leftover chicken into a tasty Asian-inspired filled roll with pickled carrots.

-Use leftover chicken in this fast and tasty meal.
+Use leftover chicken or turkey in this fast and tasty meal.

 These healthy tarts are quick and easy to make, and are a great alternative to a sandwich in your child's lunch box.

 If you've cooked too much pasta make use of it in this frittata.

 Turn leftover rice into a deliciously creamy treat with this great Nadia Lim recipe.

 These are super simple and perfect for the lunchbox.
 There's no need to follow the recipe exactly - use whatever vegetables you have on hand.

 Fried rice is the perfect way to use up leftover rice and any odds and ends lurking in your fridge.

 Wrap your leftover chicken and vegetables in a tortilla to make these tasty fajitas.

 If you thought bread and butter pudding could only be sweet, think again!
 This savoury version is a great way to use up odds and ends you have lying around.

 This recipe will feed 8-10 people so if you're cooking for less, make in two dishes and freeze the second dish.